kailash-manasarovar/statement/docs/timeline/2023/november.md

 - I wasn't able to do [my homework properly](may.md#did-the-harmony-teacher-know-i-was-being-poisoned-at-home) on those evenings and I always felt unstable and tired.
 I often napped on those evenings.
 - It was on Sunday evenings also that I might [walk into town](september.md#gypsy-serenades) and maybe [bump into someone](september.md#rosa-vidal-follows-me-around) or experience some other [menacing situation](../2024/april.md#the-trumpet-teacher-in-denia).
 - I often chatted with the lovely man who worked at the laundry, but sometimes even he said things to me which suggested he knew exactly who I was and what I was experiencing.
-- One particular time was in [October 2024](../2024/october.md#sunday-6th-october) when I saw the possum-man at the beach and was [offered a job working for this `Caesar`](../2024/october.md#job-offer), as they called him.
+- One particular time was in [October 2024](../2024/october.md#sunday-6th-october) when I saw the possum-man at the beach and was [offered a job working for this `Caesar`](../2024/october.md#job-offer), as they called him online when I got home.
-- Remember I had been seeing [possums online for over a year](may.md#possums) by that time.
+- Remember I had inexplicably been seeing [possums online for over a year](may.md#possums) by that time.
-- The evening after I had seen this guy at the beach, and gone to the laundry as normal; the owner of the laundry had said to me "todo claro?", meaning is everything clear now?
+- The evening after I had seen this guy at the beach, and gone to the laundry as normal; the owner of the laundry had asked me "¿Todo claro?"; meaning is everything clear now?
 - I'm not sure what exactly was supposed to be clear.
-- At that time, I was being [seriously poisoned at home](../2024/october.md#serious-poisoning-with-intent-to-harm-or-kill) and felt extremely unwell, especially around my kidney areas and nerves.
+- At that time, I was being [seriously poisoned at home](../2024/october.md#serious-poisoning-with-intent-to-harm-or-kill) and felt extremely unwell, especially around my kidneys and facial, neck, and spinal nerves.
+I was also having raging migraines.
-- I saw a woman who looked like Carmen Cano and another woman I'd recognize coming out of my building and smiling at me.
+- I saw a woman who looked like Carmen Cano with another woman I'd recognize coming out of my building and smiling at me.
-- I realized [some months later](../2025/february.md#collecting-my-things) that I had been hallucinating quite badly in my apartment in October 2024 prior to leaving Denia, specifically a large hole in the bathroom wall behind the mirror where I believed a camera had been.
+- I realized [some months later](../2025/february.md#collecting-my-things) that I had been hallucinating quite badly in my apartment in October 2024 prior to leaving Dénia; specifically regarding a large hole I had seen in the bathroom wall behind the mirror where I believed a camera had been.
-- The hole was tiny when I saw it again, sober.
+- The hole was tiny when I saw it again the following February; my mind detoxed, sober, and unpoisoned.
 - I believe that the Cano's had intended to finish me off in October 2024.
-I'd already made a film about being poisoned and my apartment set up with spy-cams at that time and it must have annoyed them.
+- I'd already made a film that was published online about being poisoned and my apartment set up with spy-cams.
+- It must have annoyed them.
+- My landlady's reaction to the film was priceless; a slow clap.
-- Was I also being warned by numerous good folk in Denia in the only way they could without being plain and putting their own lives in danger?
+- Was I also being warned by the numerous good folk in Dénia that the Canos intended to murder me in the only way they could do so without being plain and putting their own lives in danger?

 ## The Adams family